• Skip to primary navigation

 ❓ Why No Peel?

 I never enjoy peeling fruit or vegetables.
 Whenever I can get away without doing it, then I will.
 To make this jam, I simply put the apricots into a food processor with just the pit removed.
-Once you puree the apricots you can't the skins are even there.
+No need for a knife, peeler, or food mill.
+Once you puree the apricots you can't tell the skins are even there.

 Let's show you how to make a small batch of jam.
 Here is what you will need.